Brooklyn Letters IconBrooklyn Letters

 DEVELOPMENTAL LANGUAGE DISORDER THERAPY 3

 A child who shows signs of having a developmental language disorder can undergo an assessment by a speech-language pathologist (SLP) either privately or through the school or local school district.
+The DLD Diagnostics Toolbox is a resource designed to assist speech-language pathologists and other professionals in accurately identifying Developmental Language Disorder.
+It provides guidance on differential diagnosis, risk factors, and key assessment considerations to ensure precise and consistent identification of DLD in children.

 • The language problems are not linked to any known biomedical condition.